chmstr/ai-cockpit/README.md

 For further results that were developed in the research project, also check out https://github.com/KI-Cockpit.

 Legend: "KI" is the short term for "Künstliche Intelligenz" (Artifical Intelligence).

+## Architecture
+For details on the domain stories and functionality of the AI Cockpit see [technical documentation](https://github.com/chmstr/ai-cockpit/blob/main/docu/index.md)

+## Installation
+For details on how to build and run the AI Cockpit see [development instructions](https://github.com/chmstr/ai-cockpit/blob/main/docu/install.md).

+## Licence
+Software in this repository is licensed under the AGPL-3.0 license.
+See [license agreement](https://github.com/chmstr/ai-cockpit/blob/main/LICENSE) for more details.